olutayofemi80-lab/devopslanding-page/Readme.md

 ## 📸 Screenshots

-The following screenshots are added in the screenshit folder:
+The following screenshots are added in the screenshsts folder:

 * Homepage
 * Docker Build